cixel/charmcityjs-apr2019/presentation.md

 ^ the bigger point here is-

-^ you don't have to use traps to deal with things that already exist
+^ you don't have to use traps to deal with things that already exist on the object

 ---

 # [fit] 4.
 Revoking Access to an Object

+^ there's two ways to do this

+^ the first is:

 ---